 The John Volken Academy ensures that every graduate achieves all four essential elements of Addiction Recovery and is set up for lasting sobriety：

-- Sufficient Time for Healing – JVA is a long term recovery program because true recovery and healing takes time.
+- Sufficient Time for Healing – JVA is a long term recovery program because true alcohol recovery and healing takes time.

 - A New Life-Style – Being a part of the JVA community teaches a new way of living and helps shift perspectives towards self and the world.

-Learn more about our Therapeutic Community approach to alcohol addiction recovery and learn how to maintain lasting sobriety.
+Learn more about our Therapeutic Community approach to alcohol addiction treatment and recovery and learn how to maintain lasting sobriety.
 Ready to begin alcohol rehab?
 Scroll down for our phone number or to fill out a contact form.

 One-Time Intake Fee.
 That’s it.

 No Monthly Fees!
 The John Volken Academy is sponsored by private charitable foundations, friends of the Academy, supporting businesses and government.

 There is a one-time intake fee for the alcohol rehab program, after that the program is free.

 Call 1-855-592-3001 -– let’s talk and see how we can help you or your loved one.
 Or scroll down to fill out a contact form that goes directly to our inbox.

 Get help with alcohol abuse and alcoholism – whether you need it for yourself, a friend or a family member.